json-schema-form/angular-schema-form/README.md

 The new Webpack compilation has made it easier to manage files and code and run build scripts, but it is still not easy enough for users unfamiliar with it... yet.

+**NOTE** in order to work simultaneously with ```json-schema-form-core``` you must have it cloned as a sibling directory to this one to build this library **OR** npm install the version you wish to build with.

+Webpack now generates a header to indicate version and date of build. **Do not create PR with the DIST folder.**

 ### Add-on
 To see how to make an **add-on** work I have now included the **calculate** add-on file within the **examples/add-on** directory.